YingLiu4203/old-dev-blog/_posts/2017-05-17-Vue-Route-and-Vuex.md

 ### 4.2.
 Mutations and Actions
 The only way to mutate a state is by committing a mutation.
 A mutation has a string type and a handler.
 It might be helpful to use constants for mutation types.
 Mutations must be synchronous.
 There is a `mapMutations` helper to map store mutations to local methods.

+Vuex mutations are subject to the same reactivity caveats when working with plain Vue:
+* Initialize store's initial state upfront.
+* When add new property to an object, either use `Vue.set()` or replace it with a new one `state.obj = {...state.obj, newProp: 123}`.

 Actions commit mutations and can contain arbitrary asynchronous operations.
 Action handlers receive a context object which exposese the same set of methods/properties on the store instance.
 Use `mapActions` to map component methods to `store.dispatch` calls.
 Actions can be composed by using promise or async/await.

 ### 4.3.
 Modules